Delhi Sultanate: Military

 The army of the Delhi sultans initially consisted of nomadic Turkic Mamluk military slaves belonging to Muhammad of Ghor.

-The nucleus of this Southeast Asian sultanate military were the Turco-Afghani regular units named Wajih, which were composed of elite household cavalry archers who came from slave backgrounds.
+The nucleus of this South Asian sultanate military was the Turco-Afghani regular units named Wajih, which were composed of elite household cavalry archers who came from slave backgrounds.
 A major military contribution of the Delhi Sultanate was their successful campaigns repelling the Mongol Empire's invasions of India, which could have been devastating for the Indian subcontinent, like the Mongol invasions of China, Persia and Europe.
 Were it not for the Delhi Sultanate, the Mongol Empire may have been successful in invading India.

 The strength of the armies changes according to time.
-Historians state the Delhi sultanate during the Khalji dynasty maintained 300,000–400,000 horse cavalry and 2500–3000 war elephant as a standing army.
-Its successor state, the Tughlaq dynasty further expanded into 500,000 horse cavalry in their force.
+Historians state the Delhi sultanate during the Khalji dynasty maintained 300 000 to 400 000 horse cavalry and 2500 to 3000 war elephant as a standing army.
+Its successor state, the Tughlaq dynasty further expanded into 500 000 horse cavalry in their force.